Privacy Policy

 15. Customer Data and Responsibilities

-For data processed through the Service, Customer acts as the data controller and we act as a data processor.
+Customer Data (exchanger and transaction data uploaded by Customer): Customer acts as the data controller and we act as a data processor.
 Customer is solely responsible for:

 • Ensuring lawful collection and processing of exchanger information